 The 40′ high-floor coach with large underfloor storage became the standard configuration for practically all modern highway buses.
 But just who pioneered that?
 The 1956 Kassbohrer-Eagle was the first production bus of that kind.
 But there was a precursor to it, the 1954 GM PDX-4901 (“Golden Chariot”), a giant of a bus that GM had high hopes for, but one that was rejected by potential customers and never made it into production.
-Considering that GM utterly dominated the bus market at the time, and its other buses were copied by everyone else, the failure of the PDX-4901 is an aberration.
+Considering that GM utterly dominated the bus market at the time, and its other buses were copied by everyone else, the failure of the PDX-4901 is a surprising aberration.

-The PDX-4901, intended to be called “Super Highway Traveler” in production, is an obvious melding of two of GM’s most legendary intercity coaches; the very successful 35 ft PD 4104 (top) and 40 ft PD 4501 Greyhound Scenicruiser).
+The PDX-4901, intended to be called “Super Highway Traveler” in production, is an obvious melding of two of GM’s most legendary intercity coaches; the very successful 35 ft PD 4104 (top) and the 40 ft PD 4501 Greyhound Scenicruiser.
 The PDX-4901 was developed in 1954 with a goal of offering operators other than Greyhound a high-profile 40 ft model equivalent to the Greyhound-exclusive Scenicruiser.
 Its chassis and drive train were lifted straight from the Scenicruiser, but rather than having a split, bi-level design, it had a single high-level floor.

 And when they said high-level, they meant it.
 The reason for all those steps is because unlike later high-floor buses, the driver sat up at the same level as the the passengers.
 In all subsequent high floor buses, the driver sits somewhat lower, meaning there are two or three steps up to the initial front level, and perhaps one or two more to get to the main seating area level.
 Since GM didn’t custom design the 4901 as a high floor bus, but just jacked the whole smaller bus up, this was the result.